How to Market Your Hotel on Twitter

 Twitter is a top platform to engage with travelers online.
 As people are looking for more immediate help and suggestions, Twitter is the best platform to have real-time engagement with your customers and prospective guests.
 With the right listening and publishing tools, you’ll be able to make a true impact on Twitter for your hotel.

-Start your free trial of TMG OneView®, our all-in-one online listening and posting tool.
+Get a live demo of TMG OneView®, our all-in-one online listening and posting tool.
 Post to Twitter and other networks plus get real-time notifications of mentions and messages on the most popular social and review platforms online.